Agistment contracts for horses

 Horses are protected by the Prevention of Cruelty to Animals Act 1986 which is administered by the Minister for Agriculture.

-Police or authorised officers from the Department of Primary Industries, municipal councils and the Royal Society for the Prevention of Cruelty to Animals (RSPCA) may be called upon to inspect alleged breaches of welfare.
+Police or authorised officers from the Department of Environment and Primary Industries, municipal councils and the Royal Society for the Prevention of Cruelty to Animals (RSPCA) may be called upon to inspect alleged breaches of animal welfare.

-If you wish to obtain more information about the Prevention of Cruelty to Animals Act 1986, or your responsibilities for the welfare of agisted horses, you can contact the Bureau of Animal Welfare.
+If you wish to obtain more information about the Prevention of Cruelty to Animals Act 1986, or your responsibilities for the welfare of agisted horses, you can contact the DEPI Customer Service Centre.

 Both owners and landholders may be held legally liable if agisted horses are not properly looked after.
 Each should take responsibility for resolving welfare problems that arise.